-- SPEA-V 200 Competitive Debate Seminar (1 cr.)
+SPEA-V 200 Competitive Debate Seminar (1 cr.)
 This course is designed for students who wish to participate in the intercollegiate and competitive debate program.
-The Competitive Debate Seminar will be dedicated to advancing each particulars students understanding of debate concepts and theory, topic research, and practice debate rounds. - SPEA-V 201 International Policy-making Practicum: Model United Nations (3 cr.)
+The Competitive Debate Seminar will be dedicated to advancing each particulars students understanding of debate concepts and theory, topic research, and practice debate rounds.

+- SPEA-V 201 International Policy-making Practicum: Model United Nations (3 cr.)
 This course prepares students to participate as delegates at an intercollegiate conference simulating UN negotiations.
 Students will learn about the history and institutions of the UN.
-They will become deeply knowledgeable about the nations they represent and understand how national interest, power, and international institutions affect policy outcomes. - SPEA-V 212 Statistics for Public and Environmental Affairs (3 cr.)
+They will become deeply knowledgeable about the nations they represent and understand how national interest, power, and international institutions affect policy outcomes. - SPEA-V 202 Contemporary Economic Issues in Public Affairs (3 cr.)
+P: ECON-E 201 (Bloomington only.)
+This course reinforces and deepens economic skills by applying basic economic concepts and models to a variety of areas, including tax, social, health, regulatory, environmental, and macroeconomic policy.
+Issues examined include the motivation for intervention in the economy, they types of intervention, and the predicted effects of policies. - SPEA-V 212 Statistics for Public and Environmental Affairs (3 cr.)
 The objectives of this course are to impart the concepts and tools of statistical analysis to students who may pursue additional coursework or careers in the public, private, or nonprofit sectors in arenas as diverse as governmental affairs, environmental management, and health management.
-Course assumes students have limited familiarity with statistics. - SPEA-V 220 Law and Public Affairs (3 cr.)
+Course assumes students have limited familiarity with statistics. - SPEA-S 220 Honors-Law and Public Affairs (3 cr.)
 (Bloomington only.)
-This course provides a basic understanding of the origins, process, and impact of law in the making and implementation of public policy.
-The course's major objective is to provide students with the substantive concepts necessary to understand the judicial system and law in its various forms. - SPEA-S 220 Honors-Law and Public Affairs (3 cr.)
-(Bloomington only.)
 Requires consent of SPEA Honors advisor.
 Course covers same content as SPEA-V 220; however, honors students will complete advanced coursework. - SPEA-V 221 Nonprofit and Voluntary Sector (3 cr.)
 This course provides a broad overview of the U.S. nonprofit sector.
 Topics include the sector's size and scope and its religious, historical, and theoretical underpinnings.
 It also examines perspectives on why people organize, donate to, and volunteer for nonprofit organizations, and looks at current challenges that the sector faces. - SPEA-V 226 Managing Emergency Services (3 cr.)
 This course is designed to advance students' understanding of the chief administrator's role in directing police, fire, and emergency medical services on a day-to-day basis and during major disasters.
-This will include the challenges of planning for a major disaster, and managing the emergency and post recovery period. - SPEA-V 236 Management Concepts and Applications I in Private and Public Organizations (3 cr.)
+This will include the challenges of planning for a major disaster, and managing the emergency and post recovery period. - SPEA-V 236 Managing and Leading Organizations (3 cr.)
 Course introduces domestic and global challenges of management in the public, nonprofit and private sectors.
 Examines a range of management concepts and how they can be applied in a contemporary setting.
 Topics include the organizational environmental; strategic planning and management; and performance.
-First of a 2-part sequence.

-SPEA-S 236 Honors-Management Concepts and Applications I in Public and Private Organizations (3 cr.)
+First of a 2-part sequence. - SPEA-S 236 Honors-Management Concepts and Applications I in Public and Private Organizations (3 cr.)
 Requires consent of SPEA Honors advisor.
 Course covers same content as SPEA-V 236; however, honors students will complete advanced coursework.